Custom eLearning Solutions

 Example:

-When advisors practice explaining a repair or delivering a sales pitch, the AI suggests clearer phrasing and identifies any missing steps.
+Give employees faster coaching on execution so managers do not have to review every interaction live.
 Technicians can narrate a diagnostic plan and receive feedback on the logic and completeness of their approach, similar to having a mentor reviewing their work.

 Scenario Practice and Role-Play